jaquitoriano/vercel-blog/SETUP.md

 # Installation and Setup Guide

-This guide will help you get the blog template up and running on your local machine.
+This guide will help you get the Ikira up and running on your local machine.

 ## Step 1: Install Dependencies